 Firm MHQ means the maximum quantity of Gas which the Service Provider is from time to time obliged to deliver across all Delivery Points to or on account of the User in any Hour under the Firm Service.

-Firm Service means the services provided by Service Provider to the User in accordance with section 2.2 of this Access Arrangement.
+Firm Service means the service provided by Service Provider to the User in accordance with section 2.2 of this Access Arrangement.

 Firm Transportation Agreement means a Transportation Agreement (including the agreement with the User) which provides for transportation services on a similar basis to the Firm Service.